 After meeting Dean Collins, I attended the meeting of the Board of Directors of Mothers Against Drunk Driving, another cause I strongly believe in.

-For almost 40 years my Fort Worth personal injury law firm has given back to local charities and organizations who are devoted to improving the lives of others.
+For almost 40 years, my Fort Worth personal injury law firm has given back to local charities and organizations devoted to improving the lives of others.